nishchitbh/k-means/README.md

 * Adjust the number of iterations by changing the value in the `range()` function within the `for` loop.
 * Customize the colors and markers used for the scatter plot and centroids in the `plt.scatter()` function calls.
 * Modify the file name and format of the resulting plot by changing the argument in the `plt.savefig()` function.
+* Modify the dataset by changing the values.